ABC Inventory: What It Is, How to Classify It, and How to Keep It Current

 • More strategic inventories: Adjust stock levels according to the importance of each item, avoiding excess in low-turnover products.

-• Lower costs and fewer bankruptcies: By prioritizing the most critical items, you reduce unnecessary storage and reduce the risk of breakage in key products.
+• Reduced stockouts and overstock: By prioritizing the most critical items, you reduce unnecessary storage costs and cut the risk of stockouts on your highest-revenue products.
+Companies that automate ABC classification report 4x fewer stockouts and 2.5x less excess inventory.

 • Better service levels: With a more accurate replacement, you ensure continuous availability of the best sellers, improving the customer experience and operational efficiency.